As Featured On:

 When my son or daughter fell off their bikes as children, I wiped off the blood, dirt, and tears.
 Then I encouraged them to get back on the seat and keep peddling.
 Why should investing be any different?
 We can't predict when the next fall is going to happen in the markets any more so than when the next wipe-out may occur, but we can be there for you with salve and encouragement when the inevitable falls occur.

-The support and confidence we provide comes from over two decades of financial services experience, an evidence based investing approach based on research from leading academics, and putting your success ahead of our profits.
+The support and confidence we provide comes from over two decades of financial planning and wealth management experience, an evidence based investing approach based on research from leading academics, and putting your success ahead of our profits.
 When downturns occur, we want you to know that we're all in this together.
-That is why we waive our already competitive advisory fee anytime your account value falls below (net withdrawals, deposits, and fees) the previous month end amount.
+That is why we waive our advisory fee anytime your account value falls below (net withdrawals, deposits, and fees) the previous month end amount.

 That's Accountable Wealth Management.
-If you are looking for more accountability from your financial adviser, we should get acquainted.
+If you are looking for more accountability from your investment advisor, we should get acquainted.